Lidang-Jiang/Lidang-Jiang.github.io/_pages/cv.md

 During my graduate studies, I primarily focused on research at the intersection of AI and lithium-ion batteries (LiBs).
 As the first author, I have published two papers in _Energy_ and _Applied Energy_ (both are Q1 journals in CAS and JCR rankings).
 Throughout these three years of master's studies, I developed the ability to independently conduct interdisciplinary research.

 During my work as a LLM engineer, I quickly learned technologies like RAG and Langchain.
-To improve coding skills, I turned to traditional development.
+To improve coding skills, I turned to  development.
 During this time, I learned front-end and back-end technologies, accumulating full-stack development capabilities.

 My current research interests include AI4Science, Agents, Generative AI, Deep Learning, LLMs, and MLsys.